Care for parks

 Dog walking in parks

 Dogs and other domestic pets are not permitted in NSW national parks.
-Our national parks and reserves are refuges for native Australian animals, and the sights, sounds and smells of dogs and domestic pets are are threat to them.
+Our national parks are refuges for native Australian animals, and the sight, sound and smell of dogs and other domestic pets are a threat to them.
 If you're keen for your pets to join in the fun, there are some regional parks that welcome dogs.

 If you find an injured animal while bushwalking or bird watching in our parks, it's important to contact the right people who can help injured wildlife.

 Illegal activities are not tolerated in NSW national parks.
 If you see anyone doing anything suspicious when you're visiting a park or reserve, it's important to let the right person know.